-THERAPEUTIC RECREATION AIDE DIPLOMA (GERONTOLOGY)
+THERAPEUTIC RECREATION ASSISTANT DIPLOMA (GERONTOLOGY)

 The next TRA program will start January 2024.